phylmath/HEP-Pheno-Project/README.md

-# HEP-Pheno-Project
+# Jet physics in FCCee
 This repository tracks the progress of my work on a HEP Phenomenology project studying hadronic jet physics in the CERN-FCCee collider.
+The analyses are done using Pythia 8, ROOT, and FastJet frameworks.